doctrine/migrations/README.markdown

 instead output all the SQL statements to a file.
 This is possible by using the _--write-sql_ option of the _migrate_ command:

-    $ ./doctrine migrations:migrate --write-sql=migration.sql
+    $ ./doctrine migrations:migrate --write-sql
-    Doctrine Command Line Interface

-     == Current version is 0 ==
+    Executing dry run of migration up to 20100416130422 from 0

-      ++ migrating 20100323140330
+      ++ migrating 20100416130401

          -> CREATE TABLE users (username VARCHAR(255) NOT NULL, password VARCHAR(255) NOT NULL) ENGINE = InnoDB

+      ++ migrating 20100416130422

+         -> CREATE TABLE addresses (id INT NOT NULL, street VARCHAR(255) NOT NULL, PRIMARY KEY(id)) ENGINE = InnoDB

-     == Writing migration file to "migration.sql" ==
+    Writing migration file to "/path/to/sandbox/doctrine_migration_20100416130405.sql"

-Now if you have a look at the _migration.sql_ file you will see the would be executed SQL outputted in a nice format:
+Now if you have a look at the _doctrine_migration_20100416130405.sql_ file you will see the would be executed SQL outputted in a nice format:

-    # Doctrine Migration File Generated on 2010-03-23 15:03:56
+    # Doctrine Migration File Generated on 2010-04-16 13:04:05
-    # Migrating from 0 to 20100323140330
+    # Migrating from 0 to 20100416130422

-    # Version 20100323140330
+    # Version 20100416130401
     CREATE TABLE users (username VARCHAR(255) NOT NULL, password VARCHAR(255) NOT NULL) ENGINE = InnoDB;

+    # Version 20100416130422
+    CREATE TABLE addresses (id INT NOT NULL, street VARCHAR(255) NOT NULL, PRIMARY KEY(id)) ENGINE = InnoDB;

 ## Managing the Version Table

 Sometimes you may need to manually change something in the database table which manages the versions for some migrations.
 For this you can use the version task.
-Take a look at the tasks available options:
+You can easily add a version like this:

-    $ ./doctrine migrations:version --configuration=<PATH> --add=<YYYYMMDDHHMMSS> --delete=<YYYYMMDDHHMMSS>
+    $ ./doctrine migrations:version YYYYMMDDHHMMSS --add

-The migrations version table stores each version that has been migrated and exists in the current schema.
-Sometimes you may need to manually fix something in the database and manually add the migration version to the database.
+Or you can delete that version:

-    $ ./doctrine migrations:version --configuration=migrations.xml --add=YYYYMMDDHHMMSS
+    $ ./doctrine migrations:version YYYYMMDDHHMMSS --delete

 The command does not execute any migrations code, it simply adds the specified version to the database.